chilinhhovo/Mercury/README.md

 # Goal
-To see which continent has the most icons named on Mercury
+To see which continent has the most icons named on Mercury Furthermore, I wanted to try things that would not be approved timesheet wise in a newsroom or my previous workplaces

 # Final output
 Charts and a write up of my findings